Join Forma · Faith @ Home

 Forma is composed of a diversity of leaders in The Episcopal Church.
 From ordained to lay and paid to volunteer, they minister with children, youth, young adults, adults, and seniors at all levels of the Church.

-Each month in our newsletter we focus on two Forma members to highlight, showing the breadth, depth, and passion that Forma folks have for Christian formation at the local, diocesan, and church-wide level.
+Below are Forma members we have highlighted to show the breadth, depth, and passion that Forma folks have for Christian formation at the local, diocesan, and church-wide level.

 Patrick Kangrga